oscal-compass/community/MEMBERSHIP.md

 * You ensure that a healthy process for discussion and decision making is in place.
 * You work with other Maintainers to maintain the project's overall health and success holistically.
 * Unless otherwise specified, you will be provided with permission to merge commits to the project repository branches.

+## Stepping Down and the Emeritus Process

+Life priorities, interests, and passions can change.
+Contributors can retire and move to _emeritus Maintainers_.
+If a contributor needs to step down from their current role, they should inform the appropriate project Maintainers.
+No vote is required for a contributor to remove themselves, and any project Maintainer can approve the PR.
+Maintainers who step down become emeritus Maintainers.

+If a contributor has not been performing the duties of their role for a consecutive period of 12 months, they can be removed by the appropriate project's Maintainers.
+Maintainers will make reasonable efforts to contact the absent contributor.

+If an emeritus Maintainer or other retired contributor wants to regain an active role, they can do so by renewing their contributions, after which they can be re-instated by a decision of the appropriate project's Maintainers.

 ## Changes to contributor roles